Last Updated on 16/04/2022

 Using under bed storage creates a bad vibe in the bedroom.
 The traditional feng shui approach would be to have absolutely nothing under your bed so that energy, “qi,” can freely flow.
 If you have clutter beneath the bed, your qi gets stuck because the flow of positive energy in the bedroom is blocked.
 Who needs bad juju, amiright?

 In addition, storage under the bed can disrupt your sleep, and not just according to feng shui principles.
-A 2015 study found that cluttered bedrooms contribute to poorer quality of sleep.
+A 2015 study at St. Lawrence University found that cluttered bedrooms contribute to poorer quality of sleep.
 From the qi perspective though, negative energy and bad vibes might be trapped under your bed based on what you’re actually storing there.
 Keepsakes and boxes of old letters and photos can keep you stuck in the past, preventing you from moving forward.
 Self-protection items like guns or baseball bats give off a masculine yang energy that can cause you to toss and turn.
 Books and paperwork keep your mind in overdrive when it should be resting.

 Interior designers versed in feng shui seem to agree it’s best to keep the entire space under the bed empty.
 If that is absolutely not possible, the only thing that should ever be put under the bed are the items which correlate to the bed: bedding and bed linens.